 // Reject the request if !ok or if timestamp is too old (replay protection — optional but recommended).The example above uses Node.js only for illustration.
 Any language or library that can do HMAC-SHA256 over the raw string timestamp + "." + rawBody, using your saved signing secret as the key, will work—you are not required to use node:crypto.
 The secret is not a special format to parse; treat it as the shared key bytes (typically the UTF-8 string you pasted in Coverforme).

 Telegram drops summaries into a chat where your team already coordinates —great if you live in Telegram more than email or Slack.
+Messages use Telegram’s HTML formatting (for example bold section titles) so they stay readable on a small screen; very long summaries may be shortened at the end so they always fit Telegram’s size limit.

 What you’ll configure (in plain English)